sblanck/smagexp/README.md

 ### First Analysis  <a name="from-the-galaxy-toolshed" /> [[toc]](#toc)

 #### Recount  <a name="from-the-galaxy-toolshed" /> [[toc]](#toc)
 The first step is to fetch raw count data from Recount.
-The recount wrap the recount bioconductor package.
+The galaxy recount tool wrap the recount bioconductor R package.
 It only needs the accession ID of the experiment.
 ![Recount tool form](https://raw.githubusercontent.com/sblanck/smagexp/master/images/smagexp_recount_form.png)

 *Recount tool form*